So, to prevent harmful gasses, escaping into the atmosphere, the evaporative emission control (EVAP) system, was the answer.

 It is a fairly simple system, but needs to work flawlessly, to avoid other problems.
 The first goal, was to seal the system, preventing vapors from escaping.

-The (EVAP) system, usually requires no maintenance.
+The evaporative emission control (EVAP) system, usually requires no maintenance.
 Newer vehicles can run diagnostic self-checks, to detect fuel vapor leaks in the system.
-Then, if it finds any (including a loose or missing gas cap); it will set a fault code and turn on, the check engine light.
+Then, if it finds any leaks, it will set a fault code and turn on, the check engine light. (including a loose or missing gas cap).

 Now, when it comes time to empty the canister, this is where the magic happens.

-The most common problem, with the (EVAP) canister is a faulty purge control or vent solenoid.
+The most common problem, is a faulty purge control or vent solenoid.

-The canister purge valve, allows stored fuel vapors in the containment canister; to be recycled back into the engine combustion process, when necessary.
+The canister purge valve, allows stored fuel vapors in the containment canister, to be recycled back into the engine.

 As a result, the canister purge valve, seems like the weak link in the system.
-It is not uncommon for bits of charcoal to separate from the charcoal brick; inside the canister and cause the canister purge valve, to stick in the open or closed position.
+It is not uncommon for bits of charcoal to separate from the charcoal brick, inside the canister.
+As a result, causing the canister purge valve, to stick in the open or closed position.

-Finally, the (EVAP) system is a network of, hoses, valves, filters and more.
-Consequently, issues with the (EVAP) system are in the, top 5 reasons for a Check Engine light to be illuminated.
+Finally, the evaporative emission control (EVAP) system is a network of, hoses, valves, filters and more.
+Consequently, issues with the (EVAP) system, are in the top 5 reasons, for a Check Engine light to come on.

 Choose Your Help Topic Below